 The simple answer to the question, "what does a TV commercial cost?" is that it varies widely.
 This is good news.
-It means that businesses of every size and type can afford a TV commercial production.
+It means that businesses of just about any size can afford a TV commercial production.

 There are a few things to look out for when getting a television commercial made for your business.

-When an advertiser doesn't know much about TV commercial production, it's easy to fall into making a decision based only on price.
-The resulting ad will likely be disappointing in quality and style, and less effective because it won't impress customers, either.
+Likewise, when a business owner is new to TV advertising or online video, it's easy to fall into making a decision based only on price.
+The resulting bargain priced video will likely be disappointing in quality and style, and less effective because it won't impress their customers, either.

-A national television commercial can cost on average $350,000 to $500,000 for a highly stylized, well filmed, and precisely edited television commercial, which may include famous spokespersons, special effects, or lavish locations.
-A commercial made for a special occasion, such as a Super Bowl debut, often requires the advertiser to spend much more, because such ads are intended for an extremely large audience that watches the show in part to see those highly crafted commercials.
+Big international corporations can spend on average $350,000 to $500,000 for a highly stylized, well filmed, and precisely edited television commercial, which may include famous spokespersons, special effects, or lavish locations.
+A commercial made for a special occasion like the Super Bowl often requires the advertiser to spend much more, because such ads are intended for an extremely large audience that watches the show in part to see those highly crafted commercials.
 Some might say that the popular TV ad contests are a cheap way to get a great ad, but in reality, running the contest (planning, promoting, judging) is a labor and cost intensive process, too.
 For the advertiser, the TV ad contest is an expensive proposition, but it gets people talking, which is the aim of any good campaign.